Degree requirements for the M.F.A. program

 - Master’s project (thesis).
 3 credits

 - Comprehensive examination in either poetry or fiction, consisting of a 10–15-page paper

-** As the program also values the potential for interdisciplinary collaboration, courses offered within the School of Communications and Theater (including Film and Media Arts), Boyer School of Music and Dance and the Tyler School of the Arts may be used to fulfill this elective.
+** As the program also values the potential for interdisciplinary collaboration, courses offered within the School of Communications and Theater (including Film and Media Arts), Boyer School of Music and Dance, and the Tyler School of the Arts may be used to fulfill this requirement.